r35krag0th/jsonstruct/README.md

 jsonstruct is a library for two way conversion of typed Python object and JSON.
 This project is originally a fork of [jsonpickle](jsonpickle.github.com) (Thanks guys!).

 The key difference between this library and jsonpickle is that during deserialization, [jsonpickle](jsonpickle.github.com) requires Python types to be recorded as part of the JSON.
-This library intends to remove this requirement, instead, allows you to specify a class, whose definition will be inspected.
-It will return an instance of the given class as result.
-This approach is similar to how [Jackson](https://github.com/FasterXML/jackson) works.
+This library intends to remove this requirement, instead, requires a class to be passed in as an argument so that its definition can be inspected.
+It will then return an instance of the given class.
+This approach is similar to how [Jackson](https://github.com/FasterXML/jackson) (of Java) works.

     import jsonstruct